 Rumors of a Lost revival pop up every now and then, but never with much validity behind them.
 In fact, in a recent interview, the show’s executive producer Jean Higgins shut down the idea, calling the series “lightning in a bottle,” and something nearly impossible to replicate.

 It’s understandable why the creators might be hesitant to bring the show back.
-Lost was wildly popular at the time, but it ended with a controversial final episode that we debate to this day.
+Lost was wildly popular at the time, but it ended with a controversial final episode that we still debate to this day.
 It’s also tricky to visualize what a revival would actually look like.
-The series ended with literally every major character dead (even though they all died at different times… complicated).
+The series ended with literally every major character dead (even though they all died at different times… it’s complicated).
 Everything felt pretty wrapped up.

 Or did it?
 I’d actually make the argument that Lost is the perfect series to revive, because it left often a number of fascinating doors.
-My pitch for a revival explores what happened to the survivors who left the island in the finale, and how their time there continues to haunt their presence.
+My pitch for a revival explores what happened to the survivors who left the island in the finale, and how their time there continues to haunt their present.

 Make it a miniseries